 This can be one of the most difficult things for a baserunner to learn if they are new to the game.
 A runner on first must go if the ball is hit and not caught in the air because they must vacate the base for the runner coming from home plate.
 They don’t have to run if the batter/runner is out due to a fly ball because the batter is out when the ball is caught and the force at first is over.
-When a runner is on 2nd base and there is no runner on 1st base then the runner does not have to run to third unless the coach signals because there is no runner on the base behind her that needs to come to 2d base.
-The same is true for 3rd base occupancy.
+When a runner is on second base and there is no runner on first base then the runner does not have to run to third unless the coach signals because there is no runner on the base behind her that needs to advance to second base.
+The same is true for third base occupancy.
 This might be a way to explain it to the players but with smaller words that they can understand.

 Whether the ball is fielded on the ground or in the air

 This concept is also hard for players to remember.
-A good way to teach them is to have them all at a base (1st, 2nd and 3rd) and the the coach tosses a ball in the air to a fielder.
-The players on each base react to the fly ball by stepping away from the base with the distance depending on which side of the field the fly ball is and how shallow the ball.
+A good way to teach them is to have them all at a base (first, second and third) and the the coach tosses a ball in the air to a fielder.
+The players on each base react to the fly ball by stepping away from the base with the distance depending on which side of the field the fly ball is and how shallow the ball is.
 Then they react to the ball depending on how it is fielded.
 They get back to the base if it is caught and go to the next one if it is not.
 It is a very fast way for them to learn.
-I use it a lot when I am teaching or doing clinics for players.
-3rd base is a little different.
+I use it a lot when I am teaching or doing clinics for players. third base is a little different.